Some consider February deep winter, others feel they’ve got the worst behind them and it’s just a quick sprint to March.

 ● Prune roses (Two little words, but so much work….)

-● Mark the stems that need to be removed from early spring flowerers like lilac and forsythia, so I know which ones to cut for forcing or remove entirely after bloom.
+● Mark the stems that need to be removed from early spring flowerers like lilac and forsythia, so you know which ones to cut for forcing or remove entirely after bloom.
 With leaves removed, this job is so much easier and better choices can be made.

 ● Re-gravel paths and drives.